 What to Bring

-If you took any photos or video of the accident scene, be ready to share those with your attorney, too.
+If you took any photos or video of the crash scene, be ready to share those with your attorney, too.
 It may be easiest to transfer these files onto a flash drive to easily pass along.
 Alternatively, your lawyer may prefer you to email the images to the firm directly.

 It’s also a good idea to bring along any evidence you have to show that the incident has impacted your finances.
 Repair bills from your mechanic, medical bills, and even proof of your lost wages because of the wreck can be important tools to help illustrate the toll the accident has taken on your livelihood.
 Not sure what kind of evidence is appropriate?
 When in doubt, bring it along to your appointment; your attorney will have insight into whether a particular document is useful for your claim.